Nenkai/PDTools/PDTools.Files/README.md

     * ModelSet - Reads GT2K (ModelSet0), GT3 (ModelSet1) & GT4 (ModelSet2) files.
 GT4 is not completely done.
 GT3 is close.
     * RenderCommands - Render commands used by the PGL model render command interpreter for all PS2 GTs.
   * PS3
-    * ModelSet3 - ModelSet3/MDL3 reader for PS3 GTs.
+    * ModelSet3 - ModelSet3/MDL3 reader for PS3 GTs. **This format is versioned itself and may vary between PS3/PSP games.**
       * FVF - Flexible Vertex definitions/layouts.
       * PackedMesh - The dreaded 'PMSH'.
 This isn't figured out.
 This is bit-packed mesh data sent to SPU for interpreting.
       * ShapeStream - For links between meshes/shapes and data contained within `.shapestream` files.